We are not currently accepting unsolicited narrator auditions.

 All that being said, try to speak as clearly as you can.
 Pay particular attention to the consonants at the beginning and endings of words that tend to blur.

 The most important (and difficult) skill for a narrator to master is pacing.
-Our brains read and understand written text much faster than spoken words.
+Our brains read and understand written text up to four times faster than spoken words.
 Read too fast, and the listener can’t keep up with you.
+While reading the story is should FEEL slow to you.
+We use 150 words per minute as the rate of reading when we estimate a story’s recorded length.

 Whenever you see a break in the text, like this: